andrewlidong/javaScriptQuestions/first_last_cap/explanation.md

-# Abbreviate
+# First Last Capitalize

 ### High level idea

-Build a helper function removeVowels which takes in a word and loops through the word, replacing any word that isn't a vowel.
+Build a helper function that takes a word (string) and upper cases the first and last word, and lowercases the everything else.

-With abbreviate, take a sentence and split it on " ".
-Instantiate a results array.
-Iterate through words and if any word has length less than or equal to 4, push it immediately into the sentence.
-Otherwise, push the word with removeVowels invoked onto it.
+Instantiate an empty array, split your sentence, iterate through it and push in the words with helper function invoked upon them.

 ### Time and space complexity